cwill83247/mufccardgame/README.md

 # Deployment
-## Forking the GitHub Repository
-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
-Log in to GitHub and locate the GitHub Repository.
-At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-You should now have a copy of the original repository in your GitHub account.
-Making a Local Clone
-Log in to GitHub and locate the GitHub Repository.
-Under the repository name, click "Clone or download".
-To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-Open Git Bash.
-Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied.

 ## Github Pages
 Deploying site so live using GitHub Pages

 1. Log in to GitHub and locate the GitHub Repository.